Content workflow: Why it's important and how you can create one for yourself

 What are content workflows?

 Content workflows help remove the common pitfalls when it comes to producing content.
-It doesn’t matter how big the task is—from planning and publishing a simple social media post to a multi-channel campaign spread over numerous online channels—a defined workflow will help the process run smoothly.
+It doesn’t matter how big the task is — from planning and publishing a simple social media post to a multi-channel campaign spread over numerous online channels — a strategic and effective workflow that's clearly defined and documented will help the content creation process go smoothly.

-A defined content workflow helps content marketing teams ensure:
+A defined content workflow helps content marketing teams ensure that:

 • Content is accurate, consistent, and timely